microsoft/PSRule/README.md

 ### Execute a rule

-To execute with rule use `Invoke-PSRule`.
+To execute the rule use `Invoke-PSRule`.

 For example: